StevenLwcz/StevenLwcz.github.io/_posts/2025-06-08-Understanding-The-StackMapTable-Method-Attribute.md

 If more than 3 local variables are added then a full frame is required.

+### Frame Tags 128 - 246

+These tags are reserved for future use.
+Just in case you noticed the gap.

 ### Verification Errors

 This post would not be complete if we did not highlight a verification error.
 Going back to our first example: